malenkiki/codevro.js/README.md

 FR: Siret
 ---------

-Same options as Siren, bug one more is available:
+Same options as Siren, but one more is available:

     $('element').codevro( 'frSiret', {required: true, onValidate: myCallback, getPlaceRank: myOtherCallback} )